ucc23/updt_UCC/README.md

 <!-- TOC --><a name="adding-a-new-db"></a>
 ## Adding a new DB

+0. The format of the name for the DB is `SMITH24` or, if required, `SMITH24_1`.
+   The name of the DB **must not** contain any non letter characters except for the `_` required to differentiate DBs with the same names published in the same year.

-0. The new database must contain a column with all the names assigned to a given OC, a column with `RA`, and a column wit `DEC` values (no galactic coordinates allowed).
+   The new database must contain a column with all the names assigned to a given OC, a column with `RA`, and a column wit `DEC` values (no galactic coordinates allowed).
 OCs with multiple names must **not** use ';' as a separating character, only ',' is allowed (surrounding the names with "")

-1. Add the name of the new DB to the `[General]` section of the `params.ini` file, and the column names for the `ID,RA,DEC` parameters in the `[New DB check]` section.
+1. Add the name of the new DB and the column names for the `ID,RA,DEC` parameters in to the `[General]` section of the `params.ini` file.

-   The format of the name for the DB is `SMITH24` or, if required, `SMITH24_1`.
-   The name of the DB **must not** contain any non letter characters except for the `_` required to differentiate DBs with the same names published in the same year.

 2. Save the new DB in proper `csv` format to the `databases`/ folder